- Tuition for the two-year MPP and MIA programmes at the Hertie School is currently 32,500 euros (8,125 euros per semester).

 - Leave of absence: After their first year of study, students can interrupt the MPP or MIA programme for up to one year if the study goals are not put at risk.
 They need to issue a leave of absence request to the Examination Committee.
-A one-off administrative fee of 300 euros is charged is charged to cover the additional costs caused by the leave of absence.
+A one-off administrative fee of 300 euros is charged to cover the additional costs caused by the leave of absence.

 - Prolongation of studies: Students who extend their studies beyond the standard duration of 24 months due to a failed assignment or examination shall be charged a one-off administrative fee of 500 euros to cover the additional costs.
 Students who extend their studies due to illness, pregnancy, or care-giving reasons (childcare, family illness) are exempt from this fee.

 Studying in Berlin

 Living costs in Berlin are still rather low compared to other metropolitan cities.
 The sum we quote here is a bit higher than average to help you not underestimate costs.
 An estimate of minimum living costs is currently around 900 euros per month.